 We all know the expression “That’s a hard act to follow”; but if you’re a performer, musician, or writer, and you’re following in the footsteps of someone who’s famous and successful; or if you’re simply trying something new and different, take heart.
 Many times the naysayers know nothing!

 When director Tim Burton announced that the comedic actor Michael Keaton would be playing Batman in the 1989 movie, fans gasped.
 “Are you kidding!
 ‘Mr. Mom’ can’t be Batman!
 He’ll ruin the movie!”
 Well, Burton was doing something different, and his film was a box-office bonanza.
 So how did Keaton manage in a darker role?
 Just fine.
 And he even returned for a sequel.
 In fact, when Keaton moved on and Warners recast the part, the fans lamented.

 Nearly two decades later, Warners decided to reboot the franchise, and it’s new director, Christopher Nolan, announced that Welsh actor Christian Bale would be playing Batman.
 “You can’t be serious!” the fans yelled.
 “The sicko from American Psycho is going to play our hero?”
 Hey, come on, that’s why they’re actors.
-Bale’s portrayal is now considered by most fans to be the definitive Batman, and after three movies it’ll be tough getting used to another actor in the role.
-Ben Affleck has his work cut out in the fourth incarnation of the character, but we’ve learned it doesn’t always pay to be a naysayer.
+Bale’s portrayal is now considered by most fans to be the definitive Batman, and after three movies it’s tough getting used to another actor in the role.
+But Ben Affleck, in the fourth incarnation of the character, did a fine job.
+No, it doesn’t always pay to be a naysayer.